opentoonz/opentoonz_docs/source/painting_animation_levels.rst

     1. Select the Tape tool (|tape|).

-    2. Click in the work area to close all the gaps detected according to the set distance and angle.
+    2. Click in the viewer to close all the gaps detected according to the set distance and angle.

 .. tip:: **To close a specific gap in a raster drawing outline:**

     1. Select the Tape tool (|tape|) and activate the Rectangular option.

     2. Click and drag to define an area: all the gaps detected in the area according to the set distance and angle will be closed.

 .. _checking_gaps_in_the_drawing_outline: